PetarZerajic/Exploro-Tours/README.md

 ### Express (Node.js Framework)

-- Utilizes the Express framework to handle routing, middleware, and seamless response management.
+- Utilizes the Express framework to handle routing, middleware, and sneding responses.

 ### RESTful API Design and Development

-- Implements a RESTful API, empowering advanced features like filtering, sorting, aliasing, and seamless pagination.
+- Implementation of RESTful API,advanced features like filtering, sorting, aliasing, and pagination.

 ### Server-Side Rendering with Pug Templates